BSPCE vs Token Grants for French Web3 Startups: Two Different Instruments (2026)

 BSPCE vs Token Grants for French Web3 Startups

-A French Web3 founder asking "should we give the team BSPCE or tokens?" is asking about two structurally different instruments, not two flavours of the same thing.
-One is a defined statutory regime; the other has no bespoke wrapper.
-This guide is the distinction and why it is an adviser decision.
+A French Web3 founder asking "should we give the team BSPCE or tokens?" is comparing two structurally different instruments, not two flavours of the same thing.
+One is a defined statutory regime with a known tax outcome; the other is crypto-asset compensation with no bespoke wrapper.
+This article is scoped narrowly to that French choice: how the BSPCE regime differs from a token grant, what the 2025 reform changed, and why eligibility is a question for counsel.
+For the wider design of a token grant itself, see the employee token grant structuring guide.

-- BSPCE = a French statutory equity-warrant regime (strict issuer/beneficiary conditions, defined personal-tax treatment).
+- A BSPCE is a French statutory equity-warrant regime with strict issuer and beneficiary conditions and a defined personal-tax treatment.

-- Token grant = a crypto-asset compensation arrangement with no bespoke standard (accounting per IFRS 2 vs IAS 19).
+- A token grant is crypto-asset compensation with no bespoke standard; its accounting runs through the IFRS 2 vs IAS 19 scope question.

-- Not interchangeable — different legal, tax, accounting, dilution consequences.
+- The two are not interchangeable: they carry different legal, tax, accounting, and dilution consequences.

-- LF 2026 lowered the individual-ownership threshold 25% → 15% and extended BSPCE to sub-subsidiary staff.
+- The 2026 Finance Act lowered the individual-ownership threshold from 25% to 15% and extended BSPCE to sub-subsidiary staff.

-- An adviser/structuring question — not a default; confirm eligibility and treatment with French counsel.
+- The choice is a structuring decision, not a default.
+Confirm eligibility and treatment with French counsel.

 Two different instruments